torbencarstens/rustplotlib/README.md

 ![Revenue By Music Format](./assets/img/gallery/revenue-by-music-format.svg)

+## (!)
+Note

+The changes in this repo are made to fit a personal project.
+They are in no way designed to fit a larger audience.

 ## Install

 You can add this as a dependency to your project in your `Cargo.toml` file: